dashboard image

 How long your system takes to respond to a request ?
 It's usually expressed in terms of milliseconds;

-How many requests your system is handling? for instance for a web application it might be how many http requests per second ?
+How many requests your system is handling?
+For instance for a web application it might be how many HTTP requests per second ?

-How many incoming requests fail ? how many http errors (5xx, etc,..).
+How many incoming requests fail ?
+How many HTTP errors (5xx, etc,..).
 This indicator can help you determine how reliable is your system.

-This indicator will determine if your system capacity is overloaded (max cpu, memory, disk consumption).
+This indicator will determine if your system capacity is overloaded (max CPU, memory, disk consumption).

 Automate incident response as much as possible : You may receive several alerts for incidents that require the same manual resolution.
-Make a list of these incidents and make sure whether or not they are eligible for an automation (script or any other automated task) to prevent triggering unecessarily your alerting system
+Make a list of these incidents and make sure whether or not they are eligible for an automation (script or any other automated task) to prevent triggering unnecessarily your alerting system

 Keep things simple : There is no reason to track a metric on everything.
 Some minor incidents not affecting the user experience or that may have lower impact on the service availability, might be removed from the alerting system.
 Your team receive several alerts, if there are too many of them in a short period, this might create fatigue.